Head Wrestling Coach

 South Dakota State University ’08

 Sedivy also made sure his wrestlers performed well in the classroom.
-Senior Ray Rickenbach earned NAIA Scholar-Athlete honors for the second straight year, and Gerlach, Danny and Nick Hutcheson, Paulsen and Sarringar all earned individual recognition from the National Wrestling Coaches Association.
-DWU also earned team honors and finished third in the team race with a cumulative 3.26 GPA.
+Sarringar earned NAIA-Daktronics Scholar-Athlete honors, and Sarringar, Gerlach, Paulsen and Hutcheson all earned individual recognition from the National Wrestling Coaches Association.
+DWU also earned team honors and finished third in the team race with a cumulative 3.34 GPA.
+Sarringar was also the GPAC nominee for the prestigious A.O.
+Duer Award, which is given to one male and one female junior student-athlete around the NAIA based on scholarship, character and citizenship.

-The athletes aren’t the only ones working to improve in the offseason.
 During the summer of 2010, Sedivy was one of 32 college wrestling coaches from around the country chosen to participate in the second annual National Wrestling Coaches Association Leadership Academy in Delray Beach, Fla.
 The academy was started to help young wrestling coaches strengthen their programs and practices, as well as improve on CEO skills.
-In May 2011, he was a leader for a group of DWU students on a week-long mission trip to Peru.

 Sedivy came to his alma mater from Grand Island (Neb.)
 High School, where he was an assistant wrestling coach under former Tiger head coach Mike Schadwinkel.
 Sedivy served as a student assistant coach during his time at Dakota Wesleyan, and he was a graduate assistant coach at NCAA Division I South Dakota State University for two seasons from 2006 to 2008.
 From his previous experiences, Sedivy brings a strong passion for coaching, excellent knowledge of the sport and established connections in the South Dakota wrestling community to DWU.